TobisMa/johnny/README.md

 - remember execution speed
 - only allow writing numbers in input fields
 - remember configured execution speed
+- more intuitive scroll behaviour
+- settings
+    - turn on/off correcting RAM macro commands on insert/delete row
+    - configure how many lines if available should be above/below the selection while scrolling using arrows keys or <kbd>j</kbd><kbd>k</kbd>

 ## shortcuts
 ### basic shortcuts for menu and RAM